Best Online Master’s Degrees in: Organizational Psychology

 Colorado State University wants to ensure that graduates of its online programs have the tools they need to launch an effective job search, and therefore makes many services available through its career center.
 A few of those services include career counseling and assessment, resume/cover letter development, and help with interview skills and job hunt strategies.
 In addition, online students have access to CareerRAM, an online job board where students can search job and internship listings.
 Last but not least, online students can attend multiple career fairs that are planned each year.

-The best online master’s degree in organizational psychology for financial support is offered by Capella University, which has a financial aid staff dedicated to helping graduate students find ways of paying for their education, such as through Federal Stafford Loans, Federal Graduate PLUS Loans, or other means.
+The best online master's degree in organizational psychology for financial support is offered by Capella University, which has a financial aid staff dedicated to helping graduate students find ways of paying for their education, such as through Federal Stafford Loans, Federal Graduate PLUS Loans, or other means.
 Capella offers a variety of scholarships and grants, including some earmarked for psychology students.
-The university has a reputation for providing generous financial aid; in the 2010-2011 school year, 100% of full-time beginning undergraduate students received some sort of financial aid, and 33% received institutional grants or scholarships, according to College Navigator.
+The university has a reputation for providing generous financial aid; 100% of full-time beginning undergraduate students received some sort of financial aid, and 33% received institutional grants or scholarships, according to College Navigator.

 The award for best online master's degree in organizational psychology for technology support goes to Walden University, a fully online institution that offers a Master of Science in Psychology with a specialization in organizational psychology.
 Walden provides its students with 24/7 technical support, according to the university website, meaning students do not have to worry that they will be left in the lurch if they encounter technical issues late at night or the early hours of the morning.
 In addition, Walden University was ranked among the best tech support schools by College Prowler.